-On August 14 1984, Madonna’s “Madonna” (The First Album) was certified 1x platinum (1 million units) in the USA.
+On February 5 1985, Madonna’s Like A Virgin was certified 3x platinum (for sales of 3 million units) in the USA.

 On January 5 1995, Madonna’s fabulous Bedtime Stories album was certified platinum (for shipment of 1 million units).

 Barbara O’Dair reviewed the album for Rolling Stone magazine:

 After the drubbing she has taken in the last few years, Madonna deserves to be mighty mad.
 And wounded anger is shot through her new album, Bedtime Stories, as she works out survival strategies.
 While always a feminist more by example than by word or deed, Madonna seems genuinely shocked at the hypocritical prudishness of her former fans, leading one to expect a set of biting screeds.
 But instead of reveling in raised consciousness, Bedtime Stories demonstrates a desire to get unconscious.
 Madonna still wants to go to bed, but this time it’s to pull the covers over her head.

 Still, in so doing, Madonna has come up with some awfully compelling sounds.
 In her retreat from sex to romance, she has enlisted four top R&B producers: Atlanta whiz kid Dallas Austin, Kenneth “Babyface” Edmonds, Dave “Jam” Hall and Britisher Nellee Hooper (Soul II Soul), who add lush soul and creamy balladry.
 With this awesome collection of talent, the record verily shimmers.
 Bass-heavy grooves push it along when more conventional sentiments threaten to bog it down.
 Both aspects put it on chart-smart terrain.